dmbarbour/wikilon/docs/ABCRT.md

 When developers are confident in their assumption, they may use the `{&unshare}` annotation.
 This allows developers to indicate that a buffer should no longer be shared.
 Making this assumption explicit is a useful hint for static analysis.
 Dynamically, the annotation will validate ownership and remove the refct wrapper, returning the array to an unshared status.

+#### Logical Split, Seamless Append, Alignment.

+A logical split involves taking our array and constructing two non-overlapping arrays that point to the same underlying buffer.
+Logically, there is no sharing, so we can continue to update the component arrays in place.
+Later, if we append the two arrays along the same edge that we divided along earlier, we can transparently recombine into a single buffer.

+In the ideal case, our logical division is aligned with memory.
+When this happens, our buffers are truly independent - not just logically, but also in terms of GC.
+However, in the worst case, our divided buffer will share cells at each edge.
+We must determine whom is responsible for destruction of the shared cell.

+To handle this, my current best idea is to wrap the buffer like with do for shared buffers, except specialized for sharing edges of the array.
+This might look like:

+        (overlap, pbuff, pshareL, pshareR)
+            pshareL, pshareR: one of
+                tagged (refct, unit)
+                unit (if no overlap)

+If we delete our array, we'll decref our shares of the cells at each edge.
+If we held the last share, we'll take ownership of the associated cell and include it in our argument to the free() function.
+Otherwise, we leave it to the other shareholder.
+If instead we recombine our arrays, we can eliminate the share between them.

+*Note:* The overlap object can be omitted for arrays hosted in the nursery.

 #### Logical Reversal

 Logical reversal of a chunked list is achieved flipping a bit in the tag of each array chunk (so we have a `reversed array`) together with a conventional reversal of the `pnext` list.
 The `size+offset` values are not modified.
 We simply compute our index or pop data from the opposite end of the array.

 We reverse *onto* a value, and simultaneously we expose the terminating value.
 Reversing lists serves as a basis for appending lists or accessing terminals.
-Though we'll also have accelerators for those specific cases.
+(Though we'll also have accelerators for those specific cases.)

 #### Binaries

 We can specialize for a list of bytes.
 A 'byte' is simply an integer in the range 0..255.

         (binary, size & offset, pbuff, pnext)
-            3 bit offset into first cell
-            size in bytes, 28 bits (256MB max)

 The annotation `{&binary}` is taken as an assertion of both binary type and desired representation.
-If an argument is not a valid binary, this will fail (statically or dynamically).
-The weaker `{&binary~}` allows the runtime to use a chunked list representation, selecting a chunk size heuristically (e.g. favoring blocks of 16-64kB).
+If an argument is not a valid binary, this assertion will fail (statically or dynamically).
+The weaker `{&binary~}` allows the runtime to use a chunked list representation, selecting a chunk size heuristically (e.g. favoring blocks of 32kB).

 #### Texts

 Text is represented by a list-like structure of unicode codepoints, with a short blacklist: C0 (except LF), DEL, C1, surrogates (U+D800-U+DFFF), and the replacement character (U+FFFD).
 I'm precisely matching the constraints for text data in the AO dictionary.